cadam68/cadam68/README.md

 - 👀 I’m interested in MERN Stack development
 - 🌱 I’m currently learning node
 - 💞️ I’m looking to collaborate on mobile development
-- 📫 How to reach me ...
+- 📫 Reach me by mail

 <!---
 cadam68/cadam68 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.